LM-mixup: Text Data Augmentation via Language Model based Mixup: Experiments

-\textbf{Low-quality data matters: Properly mixed low-quality data can even outperform high-quality-only baselines.} Table~\ref{tab:openllm_results_base_llama3.1} shows that combining low-quality data (after mixup) with original high-quality samples can surpasse baselines that rely solely on high-quality data selection.
-In particular, the 50\% mixup + 50\% original configuration achieves the top average score across all five OpenLLM Leaderboard benchmarks, with Tables~\ref{tab:openllm_results_base_mistral} and \ref{tab:openllm_results_base_llama2} showing similar trends on Mistral-7B and LLaMA-2-7B.
+\textbf{Low-quality data enhanced by \method can even outperform high-quality-only baselines.} Table~\ref{tab:openllm_results_base_llama3.1} shows that combining low-quality data (after mixup) with original high-quality samples can surpass baselines that rely solely on high-quality data selection.
+In particular, the 50\% MIXUP + 50\% ORI configuration achieves the top average score across all five OpenLLM Leaderboard benchmarks, with Tables~\ref{tab:openllm_results_base_mistral} and \ref{tab:openllm_results_base_llama2} showing similar trends on Mistral-7B and LLaMA-2-7B.
 This demonstrates that even low-quality data, when fused into high-quality samples, can enhance diversity and complement real data to boost performance.
 Additional results on more models are provided in the Appendix \ref{sec:appen_exper}.

+\textbf{\method demonstrates strong performance.} As shown in Table~\ref{tab:openllm_results_base_llama3.1}, \method significantly outperforms the zero-shot Qwen-1.5B-Instruct model used for mixup without any training.
+Furthermore, our method consistently surpasses standard data augmentation baselines, indicating that it truly elevates low-quality samples into high-quality supervision signals rather than merely increasing surface-level diversity.

-\textbf{Mixup outperforms the full data pool with only 3.3\% of the data.} Notably, on both LLaMA-3.1-8B (Table~\ref{tab:openllm_results_base_llama3.1}) and Mistral-7B (Table~\ref{tab:openllm_results_base_mistral}), our best-performing mixup configuration using only 10K training samples even surpasses the 300K full data pool baseline, demonstrating that mixup not only enhances data diversity but also enables a highly compact training set to outperform large-scale unfiltered data.
+\textbf{Mixup outperforms the full data pool with only 3.3\% of the data.} For both LLaMA-3.1-8B (Table~\ref{tab:openllm_results_base_llama3.1}) and Mistral-7B (Table~\ref{tab:openllm_results_base_mistral}), our best-performing mixup configuration using only 10K training samples even surpasses the 300K full data pool baseline, demonstrating that mixup not only enhances data diversity but also enables a highly compact training set to outperform large-scale unfiltered data.

 \textbf{Effect of mixup on low quality data.} As shown in Table~\ref{tab:openllm_results_base_llama3.1}, applying \method to low-quality data consistently improves performance across all mixture ratios.
-E.g., in the 70\% low-quality + 30\% high-quality setting, \method raises the score from 54.2 to 60.0 ($\uparrow$5.8), with similar gains in the 50\% ($\uparrow$1.6) and 30\% ($\uparrow$2.2) settings.
+E.g., in the 70\% LOW + 30\% ORI setting, \method raises the score from 53.6 to 59.9 ($\uparrow$6.3), with similar gains in the 50\% ($\uparrow$3.6) and 30\% ($\uparrow$1.5) settings.
 This highlights that properly modeling low-quality data can yield substantial benefits for model training.